 3.1 Contractual obligations and legal acts

-International sales contracts are subject in the first place to the UN Convention on Contracts for the International Sale of Goods, which applies automatically between businesses from any of the large number of contracting States wherever the parties have not opted sufficiently clearly for the law of a particular country only – optimally by waiving the UN Sales Convention.
+International sales contracts are subject in the first place to the UN Convention on Contracts for the International Sale of Goods, which applies automatically between businesses from any of the large number of contracting states unless the parties have ruled this out sufficiently clearly, for example by ‘waiving the UN Sales Convention’.

-For all other contracts concluded since 17 December 2009, the question of the applicable law is determined in accordance with the Rome I Regulation.
-In addition, Articles 46b and 46c EGBGB, adopted in implementation of that Regulation, are also applicable.
+For all other promissory contracts concluded since 17 December 2009, the question of the applicable law is, in principle, determined in accordance with the Rome I Regulation, unless the contract is outside the scope of that Regulation, such as property-law contracts.
+In addition, Articles 46b to 46d EGBGB are also applicable.

-Up to 17 December 2009 the old version of Articles 27 et seq.
+Up to 17 December 2009 the old version of Article 27 et seq.
 EGBGB applied.
-It was based on the 1980 Rome Convention on the Law applicable to Contractual Obligations.
+This was based on the 1980 Rome Convention on the Law applicable to Contractual Obligations.
 It was repealed with effect from 17 December 2009, but still applies to contracts concluded before that date.
-For old contracts, therefore, the rules are as follows.

 For certain insurance contracts concluded before 17 December 2009, Articles 7 to 14 of the Introductory Act to the Insurance Act (Einführungsgesetz zum Versicherungsvertragsgesetz – EGVVG), in the version valid until 16 December 2009, contain special conflict-of-law rules.